 -

 After paying, you can return to the www.eurostar.com home page, click on Manage Booking at the top of the page and use your booking reference and surname to find your booking and if desired, change your allocated seats.
-Tips on choosing a specific seat on Eurostar.
+Tips on choosing a seat on Eurostar.

 -

-If you have an Interrail or Eurail pass, you can buy a Eurostar passholder ticket online as shown here.
+If you have an Interrail or Eurail pass, you can buy a Eurostar passholder ticket as shown here.

 Buying tickets beyond Paris or Brussels